 The beginning of each walk is the orange star symbol.
 Clicking here will give you the address of the starting point and more useful details, for example the nearest tube stations.

-If you feel like a longer walk, the first three maps can be followed consecutively, from Piccadilly Circus to Denmark Street, with a total distance of around 6km (under 4 miles).
-This would take around an hour and twenty minutes to walk, but of course it will take longer if you are stopping to take photos and read the excerpts from the books as you go.
+If you feel like a longer walk, the first three maps can be followed consecutively, from Piccadilly Circus to Denmark Street, with a total distance of around 7km (around 4.5 miles).
+This would take around an hour and a half to walk, but of course it will take longer if you are stopping to take photos and read the excerpts from the books as you go.
 There are plenty of great pubs and restaurants to stop in along the way, so why not make a day of it?

 St James’s – from Piccadilly Circus to the Ritz

 Strike often finds himself in the exclusive surroundings of St James’s.
-Locations in this area feature in several of the books, with key chapters of both Lethal White and Troubled Blood set here, as well as the beginning of The Ink Black Heart.
+Locations in this area feature in several of the books, with key chapters of both Lethal White and Troubled Blood set here, as well as the beginning of The Ink Black Heart and early chapters of The Running Grave.
 This tour starts, as does Robin’s story in the books, at the statue of Eros in Piccadilly Circus and finishes at the Ritz.
 We recommend popping into the Rivoli Bar for a cocktail if you are able to — it’s a really beautiful venue.

-This route is less than 2km in length and takes a little over twenty minutes to walk without stopping.
+This route is around 3km in length and takes around 35 minutes to walk without stopping.

 Mayfair – the Ritz to Liberty

 This slightly longer walk starts at the Ritz and goes past the exclusive members-only clubs, the Arts Club and Annabel’s, before taking in several book and television locations on or near South Audley Street in Mayfair.
 The walk then takes us east to Conduit Street, site of the fictitious Vashti boutique, where Robin models the infamous green dress for Strike in The Cuckoo’s Calling.
 It ends with a visit to the perfume department in Liberty.